SS New York Saloon Passenger List – Southampton to New York, 29 September 1896: Nobility, Financiers & Cultural Luminaries at Sea

 - Miss Henriette Schroeder

-- Mr. Richard Sprague Stearns
+- Mr. Richard Spragne Stearns

 - Mrs. Stearns

-- Master George Stearns, Infant and Nurse
+- Master George Stearns, infant and nurse

 - Miss Emily Stearns

-- Miss Caroline Stearns and Nurse
+- Miss Caroline Stearns and nurse

 - Mr. George Wilkinson Stetson